AndrewShamrey/react-game/README.md

 Play: https://andrewshamrey-react-game.netlify.app

-### Еo start the game on a local server, download this branch and follow the instructions below.
+### To start the game on a local server, download the 'react-game' branch and follow the instructions below.

 ## NPM commands